 5 Practical Ways to Cope With Adjustment Disorder

 The strong reaction experienced by people with adjustment disorder can make it difficult to function well.
-Emotions and feelings may feel overwhelming at times, resulting in behavioral changes which affect overall well-being.
+Strong negative emotions may feel overwhelming at times, resulting in behavioral changes which affect overall well-being.
 It may be hard to stay hopeful that things will change, but it is important to realize that adjustment disorder is temporary, and with treatment it can improve.

 Along with psychotherapy, and sometimes medication, here are five practical ways to cope with adjustment disorder: